modernben/forge-docs/1.0/sites/ssl.md

 ## Existing Certificate

-You can install purchased certificates.
+You can also install purchased certificates through the Forge UI.